autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

   - `intra_process_sub->take_data()` does not return a boolean value indicating whether a message is received successfully or not, so it is necessary to check this by calling `is_ready()` beforehand

 - `intra_process_sub->execute(data);`
-  - a callback function corresponded to the received message is called inside `execute()`
+  - A callback function corresponding to the received message is called within `execute()`
   - the callback function is executed by the thread which executes `execute()` without context switch